Healthdirect Free Australian health advice you can count on.

 What are the complications of cancer treatments?

-Cancer treatments can cause side effects such as:
+Cancer treatments can cause side effects including:

 There is plenty of support for you.
 The Cancer Council can give you advice on how to tell other people, including children.